judepayne/dictim.server/docs/graph_ref.md

 - specifies the default label if no other label is specified by a `"node-specs"` entry.
 - uniquely identifies the node, which we'll need later when adding edges that have a source and destination.

+> [!NOTE]
-> Each node in a diagram spec must have one key in it's map which is unique.
+> Each node in a diagram spec must have one key in the json object representing it which is unique. `"node->key"` needs to be set to that key name.

 Let's now add in a second node and an edge between the two.